Meet the Staff of the Grand Rapids Veterinary Clinic

 - Kelli Weimer, VT

-Veterinary receptionists, also known as the gatekeepers, are the windows to the world of veterinary practice.
+Veterinary customer service representatives, also known as the gatekeepers, are the windows to the world of veterinary practice.
 They are the warm and caring voice on the phone and the smile that greets in-coming clients.
-This position requires multi-tasking, salesmanship, problem-solving, fielding technical calls, performing simple bookkeeping, clerical functions, and of course love for animals AND people.
+This position requires multi-tasking, problem-solving, fielding technical calls, performing simple bookkeeping, clerical functions, and of course love for animals AND people.